srivarshan-s/CoAuthorViz/README.md

 - python
 - pip

-If using a Debian-based development environment (Ubuntu/Debian/WSL) the user can install the packages using the following command:
+If using a Debian-based development environment (Ubuntu/Debian/WSL) the user can install the packages using the following command: <br>
 `$ sudo apt install wget unzip git python3 python3-pip`

 ### Python packages